Austria CBDC Tracker

 Note: This page is dedicated to the work done by the government in Austria.
 However, Austria is a member of the European Union and Eurozone.
 If the European Central Bank launches a CBDC (referred to as a digital euro), then this page will be changed to reflect that.
 Until then, the Eurozone page has notes about the development of the digital euro.

 Austria ranks highly across many metrics, according to Freedom House.
-Furthermore, it must be said that the ability of the Austrian government to abuse a CBDC directly is debatable because the CBDC that would be used in Austria would be provided by the European Central Bank—representing the European Union.
+Furthermore, it must be said that the ability of the Austrian government to abuse a CBDC directly is debatable because the CBDC that would be used in France would be provided by the European Central Bank—representing the European Union.
 Even then, however, it’s important to recognize that the creation of a CBDC could open the door to risks to financial privacy and financial freedom.

 For additional information on concerns regarding violations of human rights and civil liberties, see the following reports by Amnesty International, Financial Tyranny Index, Freedom House, Human Rights Watch, Privacy International, and the U.S. Department of State.
 For additional information on concerns regarding the risks of CBDCs, see the following webpage and report by the Cato Institute: The Risks of CBDCs and Central Bank Digital Currency: Assessing the Risks and Dispelling the Myths.